nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

-For the paper, we just did a linear least-squares fit of population fraction to volume replacements, and that was adequate to get some nice variant score results with good correlation between replicates, and the distribution of nonsense and synonymous variants was as expected:
+For the paper, we just did a linear least-squares fit of population fraction to volume replacements, and that was adequate to get some nice variant score results with good correlation between replicates.

+We also identied "nonsense" variants which have an early Stop codon, and don't produce a complete protein, and "synonymous" variants which have nucleotide change(s) but produce the same protein as the original.
+The distribution of nonsense and synonymous variants was as expected, with nonsense variants clutered around score 0 and synonymous variants clustered around score 1.

-![good correlation between replicates and good distribution of nonsense and synonymous variants](img/g6pd_histo.svg) *good correlation between replicates and good distribution of nonsense and synonymous variants*<br>**unpublished preliminary data**
+![good correlation between replicates and good distribution of nonsense and synonymous variants](img/g6pd_histo.svg) *good correlation between replicates and good distribution of nonsense and synonymous variants* **unpublished preliminary data**

 ## Let's Do Math!